lchen198/wypyplus/README.md

 http://127.0.0.1:8000/cgi-bin/wypyplus.py
 ```

 Since the wypyplus file is just a cgi script, you can also use any web server to host it.
+I don't recommend this since you are likely to spend more time to config the cgi server.

 The UI should be fairly self-explanatory.
 * Click the ? mark after a CamelCased word to create a new page.